Kingsville Naval Outlying Landing Fields: History

-During the onset of World War II, the Kingsville Outlying Landing Fields were built due to the Navy’s need for Naval aviators.
-It began consturction in 1941, and aimed to facilitate naval flight training, primarily from NAS Kingsville, NAAS Rodd Field, NAAS Cuddihy Field, and NAAS Waldron Field.
+During the onset of World War II, the Kingsville Outlying Landing Fields were built due to the need for naval aviators.
+It began construction in 1941, and aimed to facilitate naval flight training, primarily from NAS Kingsville, NAAS Rodd Field, NAAS Cuddihy Field, and NAAS Waldron Field.
 In order to facilitate the construction of the naval outlying landing fields (NOLF), thousands of acres owned by the King Ranch were acquired by the U.S. Government under several leases.
 On 1 April, 1941, the U.S. Government acquired 2,140 non-contiguous acres under lease number NOd-2005 from the King Ranch, allowing multiple NOLFs to be built.
 Each site would have encompassed 250 acres.
 These NOLFs primarily serviced emergency landings, refueling, bombing and gunnery operations.
 Each site was equipped with drainage, perimeter fencing, and sometimes a shelter house and observation hut.

 Operations

-The Kingsville Naval Outlying Landing Fields were primarily used for touch-and-go landings by Navy pilots.
-Additionally, these fields would serve a dual function by acting as a target for radio-controlled rocket strafing and bombs.
-This would be guided by a bulls-eye target, lead-in target, and had observation huts.
+The Kingsville Naval Outlying Landing Fields were primarily used for touch-and-go landings by naval pilots.
+Additionally, these fields would serve a dual function by acting as a target for radio-controlled rocket strafing and bombings.
+This would be guided by a bulls-eye target, lead-in target, and were typically equipped with observation huts.

 At the end of World War II, the usage and demand of these NOLFs diminished.
 Lease NOd-2005 was terminated on 30 June, 1947, effectively deactivating every NOLF that was constructed under the lease.
-In the 1950s, the Government Services Administration found that most fields were surplus to the needs of the government, and subsequently began selling and returning each of these properties.
+In the 1950s, the General Services Administration found that most fields were surplus to the needs of the government, and subsequently began selling and returning each of these properties.
 However, some remained as a navy bombing target.
 Today, there are no more fields left operational, with every site returned to cultivation for agriculture and cattle grazing.